 It's been an awesome experience.
 I'm so thankful that we as a family have been a part of it.
 Ariel received a show shirt with the logo on it, and already Gabe has requested to be able to wear it when she outgrows it.
 Our family is committed to this, and I'm so excited that tonight is the night!

-If you can't make it to any of the performances, I posted a few photos from CJOnline.
+I posted a few photos from CJOnline.
 All the photos were taken by Bill Blankenship.
 I chose the ones most relevant to me.
 Okay, most of them have a glimpse of my daughter.

 There are three scenes done where the kids get to have a little action.
 They kept it pretty simple, most of the time the children's choir sits on the risers and sings.
 This is one of the scenes where the children get to circle around Joseph.